-Contact your State Pennsylvania Medical Assistance (Medicaid) Office to learn about your

-Pennsylvania Medical Assistance (Medicaid) plan options.
+Contact your State Pennsylvania Medical Assistance (Medicaid) Office to learn about your Pennsylvania Medical Assistance (Medicaid) plan options.
 You may also contact your Community HelathChoices Plan (telephone numbers are in Chapter 2, Section 6 of this document).

-• When will your membership end?
+- Other Medicare health plan options are available during the Annual Enrollment Period.
+Section 2.2 tells you more about the Annual Enrollment Period. - When will your membership end?
 Your membership will usually end on the first day of the month after we receive your request to change your plans.
 Your enrollment in your new plan will also begin on this day.